mchen719/application-api/README.md

     "testEnvironment": "node"
   },
 ```
-3. Run the test by typing `npm run test` in the terminal.
+3. Run the tests by typing `npm run test` in the terminal.

 ## Tests
-There are 3 test files for each of the 3 models, controllers and routers.
+There are 3 test files one for each of the 3 models and respective controllers and routers.

 ### 1. Applicant Test (applicant.test.js)
 This file tests 6 routes for the applicants.